Self-Packing Guide for Overseas Moving

 7. Valuables

 - Customers should avoid packing valuables like cash, jewelry, or important documents.
-They should be transported personally or using secure courier services.
+They should be transported personally or using secure courier

 8. Firearms, Ammunition, and Weapons

 - Firearms and ammunition are often restricted and should be declared.
-Any type of weapon, including pepper spray and knives, may also be subject to regulation depending on the destination
+Any type of weapon, including pepper spray and knives, may also be subject to regulation

 9. Liquids

 - Customers should avoid packing liquids that could leak and cause damage to other items.
 Any liquids packed should be sealed in waterproof containers and declared.
-Keep in mind if anything leaks

-inside the container it can cause mold to your items during the journey.
+Keep in mind if anything leaks inside the container it can cause mold to your items during the journey.

 10. Items Requiring Permits